 Warm destinations like Arizona seak for light clothing.
 Good lightweight cargo pants with many large patch pockets on the side are just outdoor perfect!

-Protect your self against the heat.
-Go for a good hat and a good sunscreen!
+Protect yourself against the heat.
+Go for a good hat and good sunscreen!

 Unquestionably, you will want to take as many photos as possible.
 A good camera is essential!